zeroerrequattro/softmech/README.md

 This is a little Python script originally created by rbino (http://github.com/rbino/softmech).
 It was edited in order to work on OS X.

 It plays a random sound whenever a key is pressed/released.
-Specifically, I sampled my CMStorm Quickfire TK with Blue Cherry switches.
+Specifically, rbino sampled his CMStorm Quickfire TK with Blue Cherry switches.
 Use it to annoy people when you don't have a mechanical keyboard with you.

 ### Dependencies